Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: This area is susceptible to hurricanes and was struck by Hurricane Dennis in 2005.
 In 2018, Hurricane Michael caused significant damage, flooding homes, tearing off roofs and sinking fishing boats.
-Parts of town are still rebuilding and may be for some time.
-Port St. Joe is losing population, about 2% in the last decade.
-The loss rate is, however, slowing.
+Parts of town are still rebuilding.
+Port St. Joe is losing population, about 2% during the last decade.
 For years the area was home to four chemical processing plants, and some old worksites have been found to have asbestos.

 Notes: Amenities are limited.
 The St. Joe Company still owns a lot of the surrounding land and may develop it.
 The town is racially diverse, and church attendance is high.
 The only signs of old St. Joseph are found in the cemetery ruins.
-Beautiful St. Joseph State Park is just across the bay and often noted as one of the best beaches in the nation, full of wildlife and nearly empty stretches of white sand, was severly damaged during Hurricane Michael.
-It is, though, undergoing restoration.
+Beautiful St. Joseph State Park is just across the bay and often noted as one of the best beaches in the nation, full of wildlife and long, narrow, nearly empty stretches of white sand.
+Sunsets are spectacular because Port St. Joe faces west.

 Recommended as a Retirement Spot?
 Yes